Paducah Chiefs: The Modern Era

 In 1996, Dr. Frank "Doc" Hideg and a group of volunteers resurrected Brooks Stadium.
 It proved to be a vital step in bringing amateur baseball back to Paducah, as in 2015, the Brooks Stadium Commission was approached by the Ohio Valley League about adding a team in Paducah.
 Under the leadership of General Manager Greg McKeel and Brooks Stadium Commission President Doc Hideg, the Chiefs returned to Brooks Stadium in Paducah in the summer of 2016.

 The ballparks

+(1922) J. Polk Brooks Stadium.
+The Chiefs began play at the ballpark in 1949.

 The franchise played at numerous parks in Paducah.

 From 1949 to 1955 Paducah teams played at Brooks Stadium, located at 25th Street and C Street, now 2400 Brooks Stadium Drive.
 Brooks Stadium hosted the Mississippi-Ohio Valley League All-Star Game in 1949.
 The ballpark has remained in use to this day as the baseball home for the nearby Paducah Tilghman High School.